 LARGEST Bay Area DEFORESTATION in 100 YEARS — will increase FIRE DANGER.

 Over 2,000 acres of land will be de-forested; trees cut down and chopped up into logs and wood chips left on the ground.
-Literally tons of dead wood will be left to dry out in the direct sun — since shade-producing forest canopy will be destroyed.
+Literally tons of dead wood will be left to dry out in the direct sun and BECOME a fire hazard — since cooling, moisture-capturing, shade-producing forest canopy will be destroyed.

-Fire danger will increase dramatically as fog-capturing forest is converted into grassland and shrubs that dry out in summer and autumn (fire season).
-Fast-growing, opportunistic plants like poison oak, broom and thistle will grow in place of these established 100-150-year-old Bay Area forests.
-These brushy plants are nature’s way of healing massive soil damage done by bulldozers and tree fellings.
-They grow lower to the ground than trees, act as fire ladders between grasses and the remaining trees, don’t hold as much water as tree trunks, and dry out in fire season.
-Therefore this deforestation will increase the chance of another devastating wildfire like the one in October of 1991.
+Fire danger will increase dramatically if fog-capturing forest is destroyed.
+Fast-growing, opportunistic plants like poison oak, French broom and star thistle will grow in place of these established 120-year-old Bay Area forests.
+Grasses and brushy plants are nature’s way of healing the massive soil damage done by bulldozers and tree fellings.
+Small plants, closer to the ground than trees, act as fire ladders between grasses and any remaining trees — and spread fire rapidly to houses.
+Grasses and brush, of any species, don’t hold as much water as thick tree trunks, so they dry out in summer and autumn — aka, fire season in California.
+Thus this deforestation will increase the chance of a devastating wildfire — like the one in Oct.
+1991 that spread rapidly to houses from grass and brush.

-Massive, 70,000-acre grass and brush fires are what have burned out of control in 2015, making autumn headlines in drought-stricken Northern and Southern California.
-These landscapes are what will be recreated by the massive forest cuttings.
+Massive, 70,000-acre grass and brush fires burned out of control in autumn of 2015, making headlines in drought-stricken Northern and Southern California.
+These more ignitable landscapes will be increased by the massive deforestations.

-Worse still, thousands of gallons of poisonous herbicides — including Monsanto Roundup™ (glyphosate) and Dow Garlon™ (triclopyr) — will then be applied to the hundreds of thousands of tree stumps, twice each year, for ten years — or in perpetuity — to kill tree re-sprouting tree stumps.
+Thousands of gallons of poisonous herbicides — including Monsanto Roundup™ (glyphosate) and Dow Garlon™ (triclopyr) — will then be applied to the hundreds of thousands of tree stumps, twice each year, for ten years — or in perpetuity — to kill re-sprouting tree stumps.
 READ REPORT by World Health Organization, classifying glyphosate (Roundup’s active ingredient) as “probably carcinogenic to humans.”
 CLICK HERE

 • READ “The Case for Banning Glyphosate” by Dr. Jeff Ritterman, M.D.: http://www.truth-out.org/news/item/29244-will-richmond-reject-roundup-the-case-for-banning-glyphosate